LaibaBatool01/FYP_SmartStudy_Companion/README.md

 - MongoDB for reliable data storage
 - Plotly for interactive visualizations
 - The open-source community for various libraries used

-## 📞 Support

-For questions, issues, or contributions, please:
-- Open an issue on GitHub
-- Contact the development team
-- Check the troubleshooting section above

 ---